Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 File: main.dart

-After this step, after making a small design, we will pull some of the Yugioh class and place them on the page.
+After this step, after making a small design, we will pull data from the Yugioh class and place them on the page.

 Copy the following codes to the “else if” code block we just added.